 Consider Broader Risks

-It’s also important to be mindful of their limitations.
+It’s also important to be mindful of each policy type’s limitations.
 For example, traditional property insurance policies may respond to some losses from recent events, but without physical damage, any ensuing business interruption may not be covered.
 To protect employees, meanwhile, employers should look to workers’ compensation, employee benefits, and other forms of coverage.

-In addition, property terrorism and PV insurance policies do not cover all forms of political risk.
-Broader political risk insurance policies can protect against a variety of government actions, including expropriation, forced abandonment or divestiture, currency inconvertibility, nonpayment, and contract frustration.
+Buyers should also be aware that property terrorism and PV insurance policies do not cover all forms of political risk.
+Broader political risk insurance policies can protect against a variety of government actions, including expropriation, forced abandonment or divesture, currency inconvertibility, nonpayment, and contract frustration.

 Building the Right Program

-In determining which insurance options best suit you organization’s exposures, it’s important that risk professionals review and assess property and employee exposures, including the location of key assets and concentration of employees in specific locations.
-It’s also important to determine your risk appetite, which can be crucial in determine appropriate limits for any policies you elect to purchase.
+In considering which insurance options best suit an organization’s exposures, it’s important that risk professionals review and assess property and employee exposures, including the location of key assets and concentration of employees in specific locations.
+Risk appetite also plays an important role, and may affect the limits you select for any policies you purchase.

-As the world remains unpredictable, the dangers of uprisings, political violence, and terrorism will persist for businesses.
-It is vital that you understand how the various forms of insurance work and be ready for potential losses.
-Work with your insurance advisors to review potential coverage options and build effective insurance programs that protect your people and physical assets.
+The world remains unpredictable and the dangers of uprisings, political violence, active assailant incidents, and terrorism will persist for businesses.
+To remain resilient to such threats, it is vital that you develop an effective risk management strategy that includes preparedness for potential incidents and understanding the various forms of insurance.
+Work with your insurance advisors to review your coverage offerings and build effective insurance programs that protect your people, operations, and physical assets.